Harvey Epstein, Director (2007-present)

 Aline is a paralegal in the Immigrants’ Rights practice area.
 Before joining CDP, Aline was a coordinator for the Immigrant Justice Project at the City Bar Justice Center providing immigration legal services for survivors of violent crimes; a facilitator and coordinator of GenSex NYC (a volunteer-organized citywide anti-oppression gender and sexuality workshop); and an intern at the Bellevue/NYU Program for Survivors of Torture working on access to benefits with asylees.
 Aline graduated from Tufts University with a B.A. in International Relations and a minor in Dance (2012).
 Outside of trying to do all things intersectionality- and social justice-oriented, Aline can be found reading a book, taking a dance class, or enjoying the company of friends.

-April Herms, Director of Development and Administration (2005 to present)
+April Herms, Chief Operating Officer (2005 to present)

 April oversees CDP’s fundraising and development work, and provides technical assistance to CDP’s community partner groups.
 She has a master’s degree in Public Administration with a focus on nonprofit management from NYU’s Wagner School of Public Service, and a surprisingly useful bachelor’s degree in Hispanic Studies from Brown University.
 Prior to working at CDP, April worked on LGBT, HIV and immigrants’ rights issues at the Hispanic AIDS Forum and the Lesbian and Gay Immigration Rights Task Force (now called Immigration Equality).
 In civilian life, she is a technophile, foodie, video game geek, amateur vegetarian chef and avid reader in English and Spanish.
 Her favorite condiment is sriracha.